vmware-clarity/ng-clarity/docs/PUBLISHING.md

 - publish a GitHub release
 - publish @clr/angular and @clr/ui packages to npm
 - publish a release notification to [VMware internal Slack channel #clarity](https://vmware-clarity.slack.com/archives/CBZB6LZ39)

+---

+`bot`: This workflow runs automatically whenever a PR is opened or updated.
+It will:

+- comment on a PR whenever a `build` workflow is started or completed